 Being partnered with Ada Developers Academy does not only mean you have the chance to diversify your software development team and be a part of a meaningful change in the industry, but ultimately your company is helping Ada achieve their mission of diversifying the tech industry.
 Being a part of driving the Ada mission means you are a part of the real and meaningful change in the tech community regarding the diversity gap.

-Ada Developers Academy is a tuition-free software development training program for women and gender diverse to prepare them for web development and mobile software development careers.
-Through six months of intensive in-class work followed by a five month paid internship at a sponsoring company, students gain practical experience graduating with a fluency in full stack development.
+Ada Developers Academy is a tuition-free software development training program for women and gender-expansive folks to prepare them for web development and mobile software development careers.
+Through six months of intensive in-class work followed by a five-month internship at a sponsoring company, students receive a stipend and gain practical experience graduating with fluency in full-stack development.
 Ada is a community-supported non-profit, with the majority of its funding from sponsoring company partners in the Seattle region.

 Our applicants are exceptional talent rigorously screened for technical aptitude and a passion for software engineering to fit the needs of our company partners.
 Previous careers of students and graduates include: account managers, teachers, biologists, chemists, bakers, flight attendants, librarians, artists, and social workers.
 Many of them have college or master’s degrees, but it’s not a requirement for admission – we select for technical aptitude, vocational intent, persistence and grit.
 Due to the length and depth of the program, students do not pay tuition.
 In fact, they are eligible for financial support (stipends and low-interest loans) throughout the 11-month course.
 This model allows Ada to reach the broadest possible range of potential talent, regardless of their current financial situation.

-Ada is a non-profit organization with a majority of the funding coming from company partners in the tech industry.
-The standard company partnership level is $42,000 and includes a 5-month intern placement where interns receive a monthly stipend equivalent to Seattle’s $16/hour minimum wage (companies do not compensate their interns additionally).
+Ada is a non-profit organization, with a majority of the funding coming from company partners in the tech industry.
+The standard company partnership level is $55,000 and includes a 5-month intern assignment where interns receive a monthly stipend of $20/hour (companies do not compensate their interns additionally).

 Ada has developed a special formula for taking people with an interest in tech, and turning them into people who can contribute to a code base on day one.